why accelerated flight training programs in the USA are for you

 Your Comfort with living abroad

 Some people love adventure and don’t mind being far from home.
 Others feel very uncomfortable in a new culture.
 Ask yourself: Am I ready to live in a new country for months or even years?
+Is it worth it?

 Watch me talk about accelerated